2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 The average amount in student loans that criminal justice majors at Columbia College South Carolina take out while working on their Bachelor's Degree is $27,215.

-A rank of #3 on this year’s list means Charleston Southern University is a great place for criminal justice and corrections students working on their bachelor’s degree.
-Located in the midsize city of Charleston, CSU is a private not-for-profit college with a small student population.
+Out of the 12 schools in South Carolina that were part of this year’s ranking, Charleston Southern University landed the # 3 spot on the list.
+Located in the midsize city of Charleston, CSU is a private not-for-profit school with a small student population.

 Criminal Justice majors at CSU take out an average of $25,886 in student loans while working on their Bachelor's Degree.